If you are applying for this course click apply now

 Become a primary school teacher.
 Develop skills for working with pupils with special educational needs and/or disabilities (SEND).
 Be the teacher they remember all their lives.

-BA (Hons) Primary Education with SEND allows you to specialise in supporting pupils with special educational needs and/or disabilities within a mainstream school, special school or in an alternative provision.
+The BA (Hons) Primary and SEND Education allows you to specialise in supporting pupils with special educational needs and/or disabilities within a mainstream school, special school, or in an alternative provision.

-You will receive the same training and skills as our other teacher training courses, but with a focus which ensures you have the opportunity to develop further skills for working with pupils with SEND.
+You'll receive the same training and skills as our other teacher training courses, but with a focus which ensures you have the opportunity to develop further strategies for working with pupils with special needs such as autistic spectrum conditions, learning difficulties, and complex learning needs and disabilities.

-The course includes specific SEND modules alongside opportunities to work in special schools, SEND units and/or resourced provision.
+The course includes specific SEND modules alongside opportunities to undertake placements in special schools, SEND units and/or resourced provision, where you'll gain hands-on experience and prepare yourself for a successful career in teaching.

 This SEND course is taught via lectures, seminars, group work, computer-based learning and independent learning.